Back to: ASP.NET Core Tutorials For Beginners and Professionals

 Repository Design Pattern in ASP.NET Core MVC with Entity Framework Core

-How Does a Modern Data-driven Application Access Data from a Database?
+How Does a Modern Data-Driven Application Access Data from a Database?

 For example, if you have an ASP.NET Core MVC Controller, let’s say EmployeesController.
 Then, the EmployeesController class may have many action methods that can perform the typical CRUD (Create, Read, Update, and Delete) operations against the underlying database.
 Let’s assume we use Entity Framework Core for all these database-related operations.
 In that case, your application would do something as shown in the below diagram.